 During your treatment to relieve the foot pain, your foot therapist shows you how to do specific exercises to improve your range of motion and build strength.
 The length of time you need foot therapy depends on the severity of your injury or medical condition.
 You may feel some discomfort during your physical therapy for your feet sessions, but that’s part of the healing process.
 The foot pain soon goes away.

 You need to listen to your local physical therapist or foot therapist at Tri Physical Therapy and practice the prescribed foot exercises every day exactly as you do them in the office.
 Being lackadaisical about the exercises not only slows your recovery time, but may even cause your foot pain to worsen.
 After each physical therapy for feet and toes session, make sure you use the RICE method: rest, ice, compression and elevation.

 Types of Foot Physical Therapy

 Much like a house, your body needs a strong foundation.
 Otherwise, other health-related issues arise over time.
 If you’re feeling pain in your shins, knees or hips, one possible reason is because of a weakness or injury in your foot.

-An aggressive physical therapy plan may include treatments such as:
+An aggressive foot physical therapy plan may include treatments such as:

 - Loss of foot strength